InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

 }
 ```

-It is a O(n) operation to enqueue in a Singly-linked Queue, while it is a O(1) in a Circular Queue.
+It is an O(n) operation to enqueue in a Singly-linked Queue, while it is an average O(1) in a Circular Queue.
 So here comes the Circular Queue.

 ### Circular Queue